iamdrscott/NIEM.github.io/technical/json/guidance/index.md

    relationships and structures described by NIEM-conformant XML schemas.
 1. The details of how JSON-LD represents NIEM XML data is based on the NIEM Naming and Design Rules's mapping between XML (and XML Schema) and RDF.

+### The NIEM data model and RDF

+The [NIEM Naming and Design Rules (NDR)]({{ndr-href}}) is the main document that explains the meaning of NIEM&endash;conformant XML schemas and XML instance documents.
+The framework that the NIEM NDR relies on for meaning is the Resource Description Framework (RDF), which defines a data model that is the basis for Semantic Web technologies.
+NIEM defines the meaning of conformant XML schemas and XML instance documents in terms of RDF.
+This document leverages the NDR's RDF to map NIEM XML schemas and XML instance documents to JSON-LD.

+Although NIEM is, at its core, defined in terms of RDF, most users of NIEM do not have to understand much about RDF; NIEM is primarily discussed in terms of XML and XML schema: rules about elements, attributes, simple and complex types, etc. Similarly, users of this guidance document, and of NIEM's JSON-LD representation, will not need to understand much about RDF.
+The few RDF concepts this document explicitly requires are explained without requiring deep understanding of the underlying RDF concepts.

 ### Use of JSON-LD

 Guidance in this document is based on JavaScript Object Notation for Linking